 Police Use of Force

-The Eritrean Police Force (EPF) is the main law enforcement agency of Eritrea and predates the state's existence being the regional police in Ethiopia.
+The Eritrean Police Force (EPF) is the main law enforcement agency of Eritrea and predates the state's existence as it was earlier the regional police in Ethiopia.
+The use of force and firearms by the EPF is not regulated by domestic law as international law demands.

 Under the 2015 Penal Code, it is an offence for a law enforcement or other public official to unlawfully arrest and detain another, or to use